 What you’ll need to get started depends on what you already have in your setup.
 Specifically, you’ll need a (non-HomeKit) myQ garage door opener like the myQ-G040101-ES or Liftmaster MyQ Garage controller.

-You’ll also need to set up a Homebridge install (the open source bridge solution, not the official device) to act as a translator between the MyQ hub and HomeKit.
-You can set up this solution pretty easily now and run it on a small Raspberry Pi device, just like any other smart hub you might have.
+You’ll also need to set up a Homebridge install (the open-source bridge solution, not the official device) to act as a translator between the MyQ hub and HomeKit.
+You can set up this solution pretty easily now and run it on a small Raspberry Pi device, just like any other smart home hub you might have.

-If you don’t have either then you may be better off going with a stand alone garage door opener like the iSmartGate from a cost perspective.
-The LITE model will probably run you less than getting everything for this DIY solution, but keep in mind that once you have Homebridge set up it can be used to connect to over 2000 other non-HomeKit products and services.
+If you don’t have either, then you may be better off going with a standalone smart garage door opener from a cost perspective.
+These devices don’t use MyQ, but do integrate well with HomeKit, and will probably run you less than getting everything for this DIY solution.
+Keep in mind that once you have a Homebridge server set up it can be used to connect to over 2000 other non-HomeKit products and services.
 This makes it a very powerful addition to your HomeKit setup, and a must for power users.

 I’ve used this method for years, and it works perfectly apart from the odd outage noted above.
-It’s worth noting that the plugin developer does own an official myQ Home Bridge device, but uses this method instead because it’s more reliable.
+It’s telling that the plugin developer does own an official myQ Home Bridge device, but uses this method instead because it’s more reliable.

 If Homebridge isn’t for you, then you can look to a third party HomeKit enabled garage door opener.
 These smart devices plug into your door motor and allow you to trigger open and close actions directly, as if pressing the remote button.
 These devices need to be located with your door motor and will need their own power outlet.
 They typically use W-Fi to connect to your home network and provide a simple, reliable method of getting HomeKit control without any dependence on Chamberlain.